My educational background has NOTHING to do with marketing or social media.

 She loved it.

 She took me on and the rest is history.

 This one client was the source of 80% of my clients during my first year as a social media manager.

 Before I knew it, I was making an extra $1200 per month as a social media manager!

-It was not easy – especially since I had a full-time job and a family not to mention responsibilities with my local church.
+It was not easy.
+I had a full-time job, a family and responsibilities with my local church.